TeskaLabs/asab/docs/reference/services/service-discovery.md

 Service discovery enables communication among multiple ASAB microservices in a server cluster.
 Each microservice can search for and find address to API interface (URL) of any other service within the cluster.

-Each ASAB microservice can advertise about itself to ZooKeeper.
-ZooKeeper, a consensus technology, distributes the advertised info to all cluster participants.

-There are always two parties in the communication - the one who advertises its "position" in the cluster and provides communication interface (API) and the second one who wants to use it.
-Let's name them a "server" and "client".
+In service discovery, there are two main roles: the "server" and the "client."

+The server advertises its "position" in the cluster and provides an API for communication.
+The client uses this API to interact with the server.

-Of course, these roles (server - client) are clear for one communication session.
-In a bigger picture, all microservices in the cluster are both servers and clients.
+In the context of service discovery, all microservices in the cluster act as both servers and clients.

-## Server - Advertising into ZooKeeper

-Even though the service can provide multiple communication interfaces, major use case is the web API.

-A "server" application has to provide the API and advertise its address into a consensus technlogy - ZooKeeper
+## Prerequisites

-Following requirements must be fulfilled when the application is initialized:
+Following requirements must be fulfilled:

 - Zookeeper connection and configuration must be the same for all services in the cluster.
 - Zookeeper container must be initialized in the service.
 - `asab.WebService` and `asab.WebContainer` must be initialized.
 - `asab.APIService` must be initialized.
 - Environment variables `NODE_ID`, `SERVICE_ID` and `INSTANCE_ID` must be set.
+- `INSTANCE_ID` (or hostname if `INSTANCE_ID` is missing) must be resolvable.

+## Server - Advertising into ZooKeeper

+Even though the service can provide multiple communication interfaces, major use case is the web API.

+A "server" application has to provide the API and advertise its address into a consensus technlogy - ZooKeeper.

 ### Application requirements